architjain19/Date-Time-OOP-CP-Grp-4/README.md

 <h3>Usage :</h3>

-Simple download <a href="https://github.com/KostaD02/Date-and-Time/blob/main/main.cpp">Main.cpp</a> file and then run it , or download whole folder and run <a href="https://github.com/KostaD02/Date-and-Time/blob/main/main.exe">Main.exe</a> file
+Simple download main.cpp</a> and run it.